 Do a situational analysis for your country.
 This should assess the impact of current policies and interventions, covering all aspects of the Nurturing care framework.
-Sectors may already have assessment tools, and the relevant components of nurturing care can be integrated in them.
-Alternatively, the Rapid assessment of national preparedness for implementing nurturing care for early childhood development tool (10) (see the box) can help you identify what is already in place to support nurturing care and where systems can be strengthened, or new interventions added.
+Sectors may already have assessment tools, and the relevant components necessary to support nurturing care can be integrated in them.
+Alternatively, the Rapid assessment of national preparedness for implementing nurturing care for early childhood development tool (9) (see the box on the next page) can help you identify what is already in place to support nurturing care and where systems can be strengthened, or new interventions added.